 A Year Ago This Guy Was A Janitor.
-Now He’s Coding For A Hot Startup | Fast Company
+Now He’s Coding For A Hot Startup

 Anthony Pegues sat at a white table inside one of tech school General Assembly’s Manhattan classrooms, hunched over his silver laptop.
 He was still grappling with the previous night’s homework in the final moments before his class would begin.

-Pegues, who is black, last worked as a part-time janitor at a middle school in New Rochelle, a few miles north of New York City.
+Pegues last worked as a part-time janitor at a middle school in New Rochelle, a few miles north of New York City.
 But this past March he found himself at General Assembly, halfway through a program called Code Bridge.
-The 17-week coding bootcamp is a partnership between General Assembly, an unaccredited for-profit education center that has garnered $120 million in venture funding, and the decades-old non-profit Bronx learning institution Per Scholas.
+The 17-week coding bootcamp is a partnership between General Assembly, an unaccredited for-profit education center that has garnered $120 million in venture funding, and the decades-old nonprofit Bronx learning institution Per Scholas.
 Per Scholas prepares students for five weeks before sending them into General Assembly’s challenging full stack web development course.

 This experience was the first formal coding training Pegues had ever received.

-“My goal is to get a decent job, you know make this my career,” Pegues told me, looking at the whiteboard in front of us as if he saw something written there about his future.
-He turned his face and flashed me a beaming smile, his eyebrows raised far into his forehead.
+“My goal is to get a decent job, you know, make this my career,” Pegues tells me, looking at the whiteboard in front of us as if he sees something written there about his future.
+He turns his face and flashes me a beaming smile, his eyebrows raise far into his forehead.
 “Get out on my own and experience more of life.”

-Little did he know back then that by the end of the year, he would become one of Code Bridge’s poster boy success stories.
+Little did he know back then that by the end of the year, he would become one of Code Bridge’s poster-boy success stories.

 The near-mythic biographies of business titans like Steve Jobs, Bill Gates, and Mark Zuckerberg have led many inside and outside Silicon Valley to believe that diplomas aren’t a requirement for working in America’s booming tech sector.
-Indeed, Google’s former SVP of People Operations, Laszlo Bock, has said as many as 14% of the company’s teams can be comprised of people who never graduated college.
+Indeed, Google’s former SVP of people operations, Laszlo Bock, has said as many as 14% of the company’s teams can be comprised of people who never graduated college.

-But it doesn’t seem like this laissez faire attitude toward conventional educational credentials has made entry into companies like Twitter and Google any easier for people who have historically been left out of America’s technology sector: women and people of color–especially black, Latinx, and Native American workers.
-Less than 4% of the workforces at Facebook, LinkedIn, Twitter, Google, Microsoft, and Yahoo are black, even though 13.3% of United States citizens identify as black or African American (that percentage is probably higher, but the U.S. census does not break out how many Americans identify as black and another race).
+But it doesn’t seem like this laissez-faire attitude toward conventional educational credentials has made entry into companies like Twitter and Google any easier for people who have historically been left out of America’s technology sector: women and people of color–especially black, Latinx, and Native American workers.
+Less than 4% of the workforces at Facebook, LinkedIn, Twitter, Google, Microsoft, and Yahoo are black, even though 13.3% of United States citizens identify as black or African-American (that percentage is probably higher, but the U.S. census does not break out how many Americans identify as black and another race).

 While many organizations have cropped up to solve the so-called tech pipeline issue, few are as narrowly focused on employment as Code Bridge.
-CodeBridge is still, to be sure, a very small project, but it has an important mission: to make sure underprivileged Americans don’t continue to be left out of, arguably, the most important economy in the country–one that regularly doles out six figure salaries even for entry level employees.
+CodeBridge is still, to be sure, a very small project, but it has an important mission: to make sure underprivileged Americans don’t continue to be left out of, arguably, the most important economy in the country–one that regularly doles out six-figure salaries even for entry-level employees.

 Pegues graduated high school with a 0.67 grade point average, hardly the kind of track record that typically garners one access to any college with a decent computer science, design, or business program.
 Back then, Pegues was far more interested in punts and passes than in academics.